davidfowl/WebQWorker/README.md

 ## Deployment

-This example is can be deployed to Azure Container Apps using a [preview version of the Azure Developer CLI](#).
+This example is can be deployed to Azure Container Apps using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).